uutzinger/SerialUI/README.md

 - [Arduino IDE](https://www.pjrc.com/improving-arduino-serial-monitor-performance/) : 526k lines/sec
 - [SerialUI](https://github.com/uutzinger/SerialUI): >64k lines/sec and 800 kBytes/sec

 Arduino IDE is about 8 times faster in raw text display.
+With Qt plainText widget, appendText would be the most efficient approach to display text but this method can not be used as it adds a newline after each insertion.

 ESP32-S3 Adafruit Feather: